demonhomefries/ImageJ-Batch-Analysis/README.md

  - Pandas (will be installed upon running CSV_merger.py for the first time if not already present).
 This script was tested using Pandas 2.1.2

 # Installation:
 Clone or download this repository.
-That's it.
+That's it.<br />
-Use Pip to install Pandas (optional, see Notes above)
+Use Pip to install Pandas (optional, see Notes above)<br />

 # Usage:
-Open or drag Cell_plate_image_analysis.py into the Fiji ImageJ window and click Run.
+Open or drag Cell_plate_image_analysis.py into the Fiji ImageJ window and click Run.<br />
-The main settings UI dialog will appear and guide you through the settings and Please test the settings individually for an understanding of their purpose before using this tool.
+The main settings UI will appear and guide you through the settings and inputs.<br />
+Please test the settings individually for an understanding of their purpose before using this tool.<br />